How to Grow Herbs in Containers

 Sharing is caring!

-No matter where you live, you can fit an herb garden into your setup.
-Herbs not only do well in containers, they thrive in them and that means you can get started growing a few plants today.
+The best part?
+No matter where you live, an herb garden can fit right into your space.
+Herbs not only adapt well to containers, but they actually thrive in them.
+That means you can start growing a few plants today, even if all you’ve got is a sunny windowsill or a tiny balcony.

 Fresh herbs growing in plant pots